ninjaaron/wrld/README.rst

   link because of the physiological responce many people experience when they realize how powerful this idea can be.
 - ``slink`` creates soft links.
 These are about like shortcuts on the great and glorious Windows operating system.
-The target for the link is expanded to its absolute path (like ``ln -sr``), which is normally what you want, unless it isn't.
-If you need something else, just use ``ln`` directly.
 They are called "soft" links because of what happens to you when you realize the original file has moved and all your links are broken.
 You never have this problem with "hard" links, but you can't use them across different partitions/devices or on directories, so, eh.
+- ``srlink`` expand relative paths to absolute paths when soft linking.
+  Like ``ln -sr``.
+- ``remove`` remove stuff. recursively. take care.
+- ``makedir`` makes directories... works like ``mkdir -p``

 Other builtins may be added as they occur to me or users ask for them.
 ``mv``, ``cp`` and ``ln`` are commands I frequently find myself needing